AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

   This returns valid JSON while suppressing any console output.
 See below for JSON examples.

-* To avoid configuring the RDE connection information using the setup command, or and aio config creation, type:
+* To avoid configuring the RDE connection information using the setup command, or any aio config creation, type:

   `aio aem rde <command> --organizationId=<value> --programId=<value> --environmentId=<value>`